FuelLabs/sway/test/README.md

 In the example above, the snapshot will only contain IR and asm from the function "transmute_by_reference_7"

 Some commands manipulate files.
-These commands have an "undo" list that will restore the file original content when they a finished.
+These commands have an "undo" list that will restore the file original content when they are finished.
-So it is guaranteed that if the test harness finishes gracefully, `main.sw` will have its original value.
+So it is guaranteed that if the test harness finishes gracefully, manipulated files will have their original values.

 For security reasons, these commands can ONLY manipulate files under its project folder.